Serverless Security- What are the Security Risks & Best Practices?

 - Avoid huge system updates in real-time; set specific time slots for upgrades.

-Developers should keep in mind certain geographic considerations while deploying app modules.
-Code deployed from different geographic locations could create code-related issues.
-For example, a developer located in New York uses US-East-1 timezone while a developer from Asia uses a different time zone in deployment settings.
+While deploying app, developers should keep in mind certain geographic considerations that could create code-related issues.
+For example, a developer located in New York uses US-East-1 timezone while a developer from Asia uses a different time zone in deployment settings, it can lead to unexpected problems in development.
+To avoid such issues, it is recommended to:

 - Use a single region or a suitable time zone for deployment.

-- Use Safeguard while handling serverless framework to avoid unexpected problems in contentious development and to manage dependencies of work.
+- Use Safeguard measures while handling serverless framework to avoid unexpected problems in contentious development and manage dependencies of work.

 What to do Next?